 Requirement /req/core/http implies that the encoding of a response is determined using content negotiation as specified by the HTTP RFC.

-The section Media Types includes guidance on media types for encodings that are specified in this document.
+The section Media Types includes guidance on media types for encodings that are specified in this standard.

-Note that any API that supports multiple encodings will have to support a mechanism to mint encoding-specific URIs for resources in order to express links, for example, to alternate representations of the same resource.
-This document does not mandate any particular approach how this is supported by the API.
+Note that any API that supports multiple encodings will have to support a mechanism to mint encoding-specific URIs for resources in order to express links, such as to alternate representations of the same resource.
+This standard does not mandate any particular approach how this is supported by the API.

 As clients simply need to dereference the URI of the link, the implementation details and the mechanism how the encoding is included in the URI of the link are not important.
-Developers interested in the approach of a particular implementation, for example, to manipulate ("hack") in the browser address bar, can study the API definition.
+Developers interested in the approach of a particular implementation, for example manipulating ("hack") the browser address bar, can study the API definition.